kelvinleong0529/Web3-Crawler/README.md

 >>> my_dextools_scraper = dextools_scraper()
 ... search_string = "APE"
 ... for token_detail in (my_dextools_scraper.get_tokens(search_string)):
-...     # print the address of all tokens with "APE" as symbol ...     print(token_detail["network"] + ", " + token_detail["address"])
+...     # print all token's address with "APE" as symbol or similar ...     print(token_detail["network"] + ", " + token_detail["address"])

 arbitrum, 0x4d221c3a5c10a74c377a5909658e2a639b6edb5c